Pyloris/sqlsy/README.md

 engine = Engine(config)

 # call the method to fill in the table
+# 101 rows as id can take values from 0 to 100 = 101
-engine.fill_table("table_name", schema, 100)       # give it tablename, schema of table and no of rows.
+engine.fill_table("table_name", schema, 101)       # give it tablename, schema of table and no of rows.

 # print the table if you want
 engine.print_table("table_name")